 The first difference is that SSI is means-tested.
 Claimants must have little income and few resources in order to qualify.

 SSDI on the other hand, is more like a paid insurance program.
 If you work, a portion of your income is likely taken off your paycheck and redirected to the Social Security system.
 The amount that you have paid into the system helps build up your work credits, which you need a certain number of when you apply for SSDI.
-Regardless of the income you earn or your current assets, if you have paid into the Social Security system for the past 10 years, you are eligible to receive SSDI if you have a qualifying disability.
+Regardless of the income, you earn or your current assets, if you have paid into the Social Security system for the past 10 years, you are eligible to receive SSDI if you have a qualifying disability.

 The second but very large difference between SSI and SSDI is that individuals receiving SSI benefits can receive Medicaid immediately after their application for SSI has been approved.
-Medicaid is a state and federal healthcare system that allows beneficiaries to receive very comprehensive coverage for nearly any medical expense they incur.
+Medicaid is a state and a federal healthcare system that allows beneficiaries to receive very comprehensive coverage for nearly any medical expense they incur.

-Individuals receiving SSDI benefits on the other hand, are only eligible for Medicare benefits two years after they qualify for SSDI benefits.
+Individuals receiving SSDI benefits on the other hand are only eligible for Medicare benefits two years after they qualify for SSDI benefits.
 Medicare is solely a federal program and does not usually provide the amount of coverage that Medicaid does.
 People who receive Medicare typically purchase private insurance policies known as “Medigap” policies that help to provide the coverage Medicare does not.

 Lastly, the financial benefits received through SSI and SSDI are very different.
 The SSA regularly determines the amount that SSI beneficiaries can receive.
 When individuals receive sources of income other than SSI, the amount of benefits they receive is also reduced.
-SSDI benefits however, are based on the earnings of the individual that is applying for them.
+SSDI benefits however are based on the earnings of the individual that is applying for them.

 Although these are certainly not the only differences between SSI and SSDI, it’s these differences that will largely determine which one you should apply for if you need financial assistance.